 Arthur chuckled.
 Beside him, Molly smiled, even as she scolded, "Shhh!
 The meeting is about to start!"

 The Order meeting was productive, but it seemed the uproar caused when I tripped over the umbrella stand after saying goodbye to Emmeline was an omen.
 The dinner that followed ended in discord.

 I agreed with Molly and Remus that Harry wasn't old enough to join the Order and shouldn't be given too much information, due to the dangers involved, but I understood Sirius's point too.
 Harry Potter was not an average fifteen-year-old boy.
 He shouldn't be treated like one.

 After Molly ordered Harry, Fred, George, Ron and Hermione up to bed, Sirius reached for a bottle of beer.
 He took a long pull.
 "No offence, Arthur, but your wife rivals the Prophet."

-"How do you mean?" asked Arthur, his brows drawn together.
+"How do you mean?"
+Arthur frowned.

 "What those articles do to Harry, make him out to be a deluded joke, she's doing to me."